 BackTable / VI / Article

-Though port removal procedures are routine amongst most interventional radiologists, mastery of fundamental techniques are imperative to avoid complications, deal with unexpected challenges, and ensure a speedy patient recovery.
+Though port removal surgeries are routine amongst most interventional radiologists, mastery of fundamental techniques is imperative to avoid complications, deal with unexpected challenges, and ensure a speedy patient recovery.

-Dr. Christopher Beck and Dr. Aaron Fritts share their strategies for routine port removals, how to approach mobilizing the reservoir, and closing the incision site.
+Dr. Christopher Beck and Dr. Aaron Fritts share their strategies for routine port removal procedures, how to approach mobilizing the reservoir, and closing the incision site.
 This article features excerpts from the BackTable Podcast.
 We’ve provided the highlight reel here, and you can listen to the full podcast below.

 The BackTable Brief

-• A port removal procedure can be indicated for completion of treatment, infection, malfunction, port fracture, or patient discomfort.
+• A port removal surgery can be indicated for completion of treatment, infection, malfunction, port fracture, or patient discomfort.

-• Clear communication with the patient before and after the procedure are important to support patient comfort and satisfaction.
+• Clear communication with the patient before and after the port removal procedure are important to support patient comfort and satisfaction.

-• Tailor anesthesia for patient comfort while minimizing risk; oftentimes, moderate sedation along with local anesthetic is recommended.
+• Tailor anesthesia for port removal for patient comfort while minimizing risk; oftentimes, moderate sedation along with local anesthetic is recommended.

 • Make the incision along the initial incision site and carefully dissect over the reservoir to avoid severing the catheter from the reservoir.

-• If possible, gain access through the port catheter with a wire to maintain retrieval options in the case of a difficult port removal.
+• If possible, gain access through the port catheter with a wire to maintain retrieval options in the case of a difficult port removal procedure.

 • Curved hemostats can be used to gently mobilize the port reservoir from surrounding tissue.